saucelabs/sauce-docs/README.md

     <img src="https://app.saucelabs.com/browser-matrix/saucy-docs.svg?auth=495eb49379a16a1e211eb5d27444fa76" alt= "Sauce Labs Browser Matrix"/>
 </p>

 Welcome to the `sauce-docs` repository.
-This website contains all technical documentation about Sauce Labs and its products.
-This website uses [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+This website contains all technical documentation about Sauce Labs and its products and is built on top of [Docusaurus](https://docusaurus.io/), a modern static website generator.

 **Table of Contents**